abtsousa/hook/README.md

 ./hook "describe what you want to do"
 ```

-The program prints the command that should be typed in the console.
+The program outputs the command that should be typed in the console.

 ## Zsh Configuration